 Putting on sunscreen is time consuming and it can be annoying, but it's crucial to protect your skin from sun damage.
 While you might consider yourself a sunscreen pro at this point, it's easier than you think to miss crucial parts of your body.

-Recent research from the British Association of Dermatologists' Annual Conference found that on average, people missed about 9.5 percent of their faces when applying sunscreen.
+Research from the British Association of Dermatologists' Annual Conference found that on average, people missed about 9.5% of their faces when applying sunscreen.
 They most commonly missed their eyelids and the area between the corner of the eye and bridge of the nose, where your sunglasses sit on your nose.

 So it's not surprising that the back is the most common site for malignant melanoma in both men and women.
 This location makes it hard to detect and often leads to later diagnosis and more difficulty treating.